WRansohoff/visual_mcu_ide/README.md

 # Overview

 Using Lapis as a web framework and Postgres as a database, try some simple ideas for a visual programming IDE.
-Currently only extremely basic functionality, and only one type of chip is supported (a TSSOP-20 STM32F03xFx with external HSE oscillator), but it can produce working code for a 'blinking LED' program.
-Currently, flashing/debugging is out of scope, but I am thinking of adding an 'upload program' button if the web server is running locally on a machine which has a debugger/programmer connected.
+Currently only extremely basic functionality, and only one type of chip is supported (a TSSOP-20 STM32F03xFx with external HSE oscillator), but it can produce working code for a few basic programs such as a blinking LED, an automatic plant waterer, or a stopwatch/clock using SSD1306 OLED screens.
+I'm adding functionality on a pretty sporadic basis, but I'm hoping to wind up with fairly comprehensive coverage of the STM32 peripherals, with some useful external features.

+Hardware interrupts are not currently supported in any capacity, but I'm also hoping to add that functionality.

+Buttons for 'verify' and 'build' are provided, but they make some big assumptions - basically, the 'build' button should upload a program if you have a debugging connection open to the chip on localhost port 4242, and if you have the 'arm-none-eabi' GCC toolchain setup.
+They're just conveniences for local development, though; they rely on host OS calls, and will not function if this is run as a remote web service.

 Why an IDE to program microcontrollers, instead of something like a game or website?